OctaNebula/mafia-wiki/docs/meta/exampleArticle.md

 ## **Submitting Articles**

 Once you've finished writing your article, you can submit it in the #wiki-submissions channel on the Mafia Discord server, preferably in a `.zip` file containing the `.md` file and any images you'd like to include in the article.
-Submitted articles will be reviewed by the staff and added to the wiki if they meet the quality standards.
-Any minor mistakes you make will be corrected by the staff, so don't worry about making a formatting mistake or two - it's the content that matters the most.
+Submitted articles will be reviewed by staff and added to the wiki if they meet the quality standards.
+Any minor mistakes you make will be corrected by us, so don't worry about making a formatting mistake or two - it's the content that matters the most.
 If you successfully contribute to the wiki (by submitting a new article, not editing an existing one) for the first time, you'll be rewarded with the following:

  - 500 Credits